Did your kids get a new phone or tablet for Christmas? Here’s how to help them stay safer online

 • Encourage them to be social but safe – Many kids are tech-savvy, so acknowledge and encourage it, but remind your children not to share any private information on Facebook, Twitter and the like.
 Often, the privacy settings on these sites can be confusing, so check their accounts regularly to ensure they are not open to the public.
 Facebook users may find this free service by F-Secure useful.
 It will test your profile to let you know what is open to the public and how to change anything which is.

 Dido Harding, CEO, TalkTalk Group PLC Dido Harding is CEO of TalkTalk Group PLC and is responsible for all TalkTalk group operations including TalkTalk, TalkTalk Technology and our business-to-business division TalkTalk Business.
 Dido joined TalkTalk in 2010 and has previously held a variety of senior roles at Tesco and Sainsbury’s.

-Tristia has responsibility for delivering the commercial plan for TalkTalk.
+Tristia is Managing Director of the Consumer division at TalkTalk.
 Having joined The Carphone Warehouse in 2000 to set up the company’s PR and Communications division, Tristia became Head of Marketing the following year and UK Marketing Director in September 2003.

 In January 2005, she was appointed Group Marketing Director with overall responsibility for CPW, AOL and TalkTalk brands and, in July 2008, Tristia became Chief Marketing Officer for Best Buy Europe following the creation of a new European consumer electronics company in a joint venture with Best Buy Inc. Tristia is also a Trustee at Comic Relief and national charity Ambitious about Autism.